 The helical model of communication does possess some limitations.

-For one, it is somewhat ambiguous.
-While similar frameworks such as the Osgood-Schramm and Lasswell models detail clear steps in communication, Dance’s model does not detail the processes that occur within the cycle.
-This makes the Helical model difficult to validate.
-What’s more, there is debate as to whether the helix represents an evolving ability to communicate or the progression of learning through the act of communicating itself.
+While similar frameworks such as the Osgood-Schramm and Lasswell models include clear communication steps, Dance’s interpretation does not outline the processes that are inherent to a cyclical model.
+This makes it difficult to validate.
+There is also debate as to whether the helix shows communication as an evolving ability or as the learning that occurs via the act of communicating itself.

-The Helical model also assumes communication to be a continuous and constant process.
-In reality, however, life is punctuated by meaningless or unproductive periods where the individual does not learn from their past or adopt more complex forms of communicating.
-That is, communication is not always associated with growth.
+Lastly, the Helical model considers communication to be a continuous process.
+In reality, however, life is far from linear.
+Most will be able to appreciate that life is interspersed with meaningless or unproductive periods where we do not learn from our past or indeed incorporate more complex forms of communicating.

 - The helical model of communication argues communication is cyclical, continuous, non-repetitive, accumulative, and influenced by time and experience